-Assessment 4: all students (in larger production groups) will be expected to produce a live television show (30%); plus 1000 word individual written reflection (15%) on how the television show has fulfilled the aims outlined in their planning/pitch presentation.
+Assessment 4: all students (in larger production groups) will be expected to produce a pilot/teaser for a television show (30%); plus 1000 word individual written reflection (15%) on how the television show pilot has fulfilled the aims outlined in their planning/pitch presentation.

 Allen, R.C. and A. Hill, The Television Studies Reader (London: Routledge, 2004)